maryamariyan/LoggingGenerator/README.md

 assemblies have the Microsoft.* prefix.
 If this doesn't get integrated into .NET, I'll change the assemblies to use a different naming scheme for general consumption.

-Anyway, feel free to use this as-is but there's not compatibility guarantee.
+Anyway, feel free to use this as-is but there's no compatibility guarantee.
 Use at your own risks.

 ## Analyzer and Fixes